People often ask me how I get so much done.

 In the course he showed how to set up a smart and efficient financial tracking and planning system that takes approximately 1-hour a month to maintain and shows you everything you need to know about your finances in realtime.

 I recommend starting with Ramit’s book – I Will Teach You To Be Rich.
 Then explore investing in his advanced personal finance program.

 As part of following Ramit’s recommended personal financial system, my best friend and I have a 30-minute finance meeting every month with each other where we go over our reports and goals, hold each other accountable, and help each other make financial strategy decisions.
 This personal finance meeting is a recurring event on our calendars (occurs on the same day & time each month).

 A few years ago I went on a mission to get better sleep.
 I wanted to fall asleep faster, prevent tossing and turning, sleep longer & deeper, and wake up refreshed, so I took a sleep course by Dr. Michael Brues who’s known as “America’s #1 Sleep Doctor”.

 It worked!
 I now consider myself a good-sleeper.
 But it wasn’t just a couple strategies that did it for me, it was approaching sleep differently – creating a system around sleep.
-You can see my entire sleep system over on my blog.
+You can see my entire sleep system here.

 8. FOOD SYSTEM